FFMS/ffms2/doc/ffms2-api.md

  - `int Stereo3DType;` - The type of stereo 3D the video is.
 Corresponts to entries in [FFMS_Stereo3DType][Stereo3DType].
  - `int Stereo3DFlags;` - Stereo 3D flags.
 Corresponds to entries in [FFMS_Stereo3DFlags][Stereo3DFlags].
  - `double LastEndTime;` - The end time of the last packet of the stream, in milliseconds.
+ - `int HasMasteringDisplayPrimaries;` - If this is non-zero, the following four properties are set.
+ - `double MasteringDisplayPrimariesX[3];` - RGB chromaticy coordinates of the mastering display (x coord).
+ - `double MasteringDisplayPrimariesY[3];` - RGB chromaticy coordinates of the mastering display (y coord).
+ - `double MasteringDisplayWhitePointX;` - White point coordinate of the mastering display (x coord).
+ - `double MasteringDisplayWhitePointY;` - White point coordinate of the mastering display (y coord).
+ - `int HasMasteringDisplayLuminance;` - If this is non-zero, the following two properties are set.
+ - `double MasteringDisplayMinLuminance;` - Minimum luminance of the mastering display (cd/m^2).
+ - `double MasteringDisplayMaxLuminance;` - Maximum luminance of the mastering display (cd/m^2).
+ - `int HasContentLightLevel;` - If this is non-zero, the following two properties are set.
+ - `unsigned int ContentLightLevelMax;` - Maximum content luminance (cd/m^2).
+ - `unsigned int ContentLightLevelAverage;` - Average content luminance (cd/m^2).

 ### FFMS_AudioProperties

 [AudioProperties]: #ffms_audioproperties